CCExtractor/ccsync/CONTRIBUTING.md

 #### Solve an issue

 Scan through our [existing issues](https://github.com/its-me-abhishek/ccsync/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
-If you find an issue to work on, you are welcome to open a PR with a fix.
+If you find an issue to work on, and after discussion, it comes out to be a valid issue, you are welcome to open a PR with a fix.

 ### Make Changes